-If a publisher does not comply with the filing or publishing standards of 8.3 and, after notice from the postmaster, further fails to comply within 10 days, that publisher's eligibility for Periodicals prices is suspended until compliance occurs.
+[11-7-11] If a publisher does not comply with the filing or publishing standards of 8.3 and, after receipt of notice by Certified Mail from the postmaster, the publisher further fails to comply within 10 days, the postmaster must notify the Pricing and Classification Service Center (PCSC) (see 608.8.4 for contact information).
+The PCSC may suspend or revoke the Periodicals mailing privileges, as appropriate.